This research was completed on

 Caused by faults in a single gene, boys born with XLP have an increased risk of developing life-threatening infections and some will develop a type of cancer caused lymphoma.
 Currently, the only available treatment is a bone marrow transplant – but the outcome will depend on finding a well-matched donor and carrying it out before any symptoms develop.

 “Unfortunately, a successful transplant isn’t always possible – it may happen too late or a suitable donor can’t be found,” says Professor Booth.

 Gene therapy, which involves inserting a correct copy of the gene into the patient’s own blood cells in the laboratory before transplanting them back into their body, offers hope of a new cure for XLP that doesn’t involve waiting for a donor.

-“However, the conventional approach inserts the gene into a random location in the patient’s genome and, unlike in healthy people, it is permanently switched on – which could lead to unwanted effects,” says Dr Booth.
+“However, the conventional approach inserts the gene into a random location in the patient’s genome and, unlike in healthy people, it is permanently switched on – which could lead to unwanted effects,” says Professor Booth.

 How could this research help?

 “Our goal is to use newer targeted gene editing technologies to develop a safer way to cure boys with XLP,” says Professor Booth.

 The team is building on previous work where they have shown they can use gene editing to correct the faulty gene in its natural location in white blood cells collected from patients, restoring normal gene activity and cell function.